sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 # 2 Requirements Overview

 The persistent Logger should meet the following high-level functional requirement:
 - The user will be able to save the configuration of the loglevel and make it persistent after reboot.
-The default will be no persistent.

 # 3 Persistent log level design
 ## 3.1 High-level design

-In the begining we consider two diffrent design aproaches for making the loglevel persistent to reboot:
+Two different design approaches were considered for making the loglevel persistent to reboot:
-1. Keep using the existing LOGLEVEL DB and make it persistent by adding loglevel_db.json file.
+1. Keep using the existing LOGLEVEL DB and make it persistent by adding loglevel_db.json file that will keep LOGLEVEL DB content with dedicated CLI command to save only LOG configuration.
 2. Move the LOGLEVEL DB content into the Config DB.
 Since the Config DB is already persistent, the log level will also be persistent to reboot.
 The log level will be saved when using the "config save" CLI command.

-We discarded this second approach to allow users to save the log level with deticated command and not exesiting command that will save other configuration too.
+To keep the flexibility for the user to save the log level in a separate flow (and not to save the log level following regular config save), it was decided to go with the second approach.

 ### Making LOGLEVEL DB persistent by adding "loglevel_db.json" file